top of page

 The Emergency Medicine Course (Advanced)

 Enhance your expertise in emergency medicine by mastering advanced diagnostic and procedural skills for the acute phase of illness or injury.
-Apply specialised knowledge to resuscitation and adopt evidence-based techniques in emergency care.

 Date

-Semester 2 only - 28 July to 9 November 2025
+Semester 2 - 27 July to 8 November 2026

 Mode